w3c/wai-arrm/content/index.md

 {% include box.html type="start" title="We particularly welcome your input on these questions:" icon="comments"%}
 {:/}

-- Do you have input on the [Role descriptions](roles)?
+- Do you have input on the [Role descriptions](/planning/arrm/roles/)?
 We are particularly interested in feedback to better cover roles in a wide range of organizations throughout the world.
-- Please review the tasks in the role(s) that you know best — [User Experience (UX) Desiger](user-experience), [Visual Designer](visual-designer), [Content Author](content-author), [Front-End Developer](front-end).
+- Please review the tasks in the role(s) that you know best — [User Experience (UX) Designer](/planning/arrm/user-experience/), [Visual Designer](/planning/arrm/visual-designer/), [Content Author](/planning/arrm/content-author/), [Front-End Developer](/planning/arrm/front-end/).
 Can the wording of the tasks be improved to better align with how your colleagues refer to things?
 - How would you like to use this resource?
   - Are you comfortable downloading the CSV files and using spreadsheet or other software to sort and filter it for your needs?
   - How might we make this resource more useful for you?